 Problem solver and innovator.
 Ben oversees new website projects and is always looking for new features to improve the Schudio School Website CMS.

+The DfE School Website Requirements specify that you have to publish the content of your school curriculum.
+You can find out the exact details in our School Website Requirements Guide.
 The purpose of the curriculum information is twofold.
 The first is to meet an information requirement.
 This could be a statutory requirement or meeting the needs of an engaged parent.
 The second is to encourage learning.
 Moving further through education this purpose becomes more pressing.
 Students begin to choose what they want to study and have options.
 Curriculum information can help them do that.

 How the information is displayed makes a big impact too.
 Content that is really good, well written and engaging but difficult to read or not accessible across a wide range of devices has been compromised.
 There's other approaches to look at too.
 Bring content to life with colourful graphics and break it down with useful headings.
 Make use of videos, society watches more and more videos online.

 This large secondary school in the North East of England has completely revamped their online presence.
 Part of Durham Johnston's aim for their new website was to dramatically improve how their curriculum information is presented.
 Here's how the richness of their curriculum is presented.

 Overall, a text dump onto a page, with a PDF file showing your curriculum information might meet the statutory requirements at the most basic level, but it's not likely to encourage them that your school curriculum is really important and is a big priority.